isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/myprices-readme.txt

 2. type /run myprices in your EQ2 chat window.

-The script will then open the GUI , scan your broker system and list whats in them.
+The script will then open the GUI , scan your broker system and list whats on it.

 The Sell TAB